Dynamic angiothermography: Comparison with other techniques

 Ultrasound inspections can be applied to women of any age and do not involve the use of radiation.
 Further, ultrasound techniques can measure the size of the tumor and are able to differentiate solids from liquids in breast tissue.
-However, due to the general equality in acoustic impedance for many types of structures in the breast ultrasound imaging detects many “abnormalities” or “potential sites” that are false positives and this limits its usefulness.
+However, due to the general equality in acoustic impedance for many types of structures in the breast, ultrasound imaging detects many abnormalities or potential sites that are false positives, limiting its usefulness.
 Doppler ultrasound can provide some information on blood flow in the breast, but this is a substantial variation on regular ultrasound inspections.
 Overall, ultrasound techniques are best employed to evaluate a lump discovered by some other means and/or to investigate a specific site identified by mammography.

 Nuclear magnetic resonance (NMR) scanning, as DATG does, can map the blood flow distribution in the breast, and provides information for patients of all ages.
-However, this technique is most effective with the use of a contrast agent that is mildly invasive with some risk of a negative reaction.
-Compared to DATG these scans require substantial facilities and the scanning and interpretation is considerably more expensive.
+However, this technique is most effective with the use of a contrast agent that is mildly invasive, with some risk of a negative reaction.
+Compared to DATG, these scans require substantial facilities and the scanning and interpretation is considerably more expensive.

-Breast CT Scanning employs penetrating radiation and so includes some x-ray dose delivered to the patient.
-Unlike mammography the breast is not “flattened” or “manipulated” to equalize the contrast.
-Instead, gravity is used and the breast hangs down into the source-detector envelope.
-For the same dose delivered in mammography Breast CT produces 3D volumetric images of tumors and lesions that can show the connection to the vascular network.
+Breast CT scanning employs penetrating radiation and so includes some x-ray dose delivered to the patient.
+Unlike in mammography, the breast is not flattened or manipulated to equalize the contrast.
+Instead, gravity is used and the breast hangs down into the source detector envelope.
+For the same dose delivered in mammography, breast CT produces 3D volumetric images of tumors and lesions that can show the connection to the vascular network.
 Further, these images can be evaluated with the same image analysis tools resident for general CT imaging.
-As in the case of NMR the hardware footprint of this type of scanning is more substantial than DATG.
+As in the case of NMR, the hardware footprint of this type of scanning is more substantial than DATG.

-Dynamic angiothermography (DATG) is a technique that does not require ionizing radiation or toxic contrast agents, can be used on patients of all ages, has a good specificity and is able to diagnose even precancerous lesions while it is not able to measure the size of a tumor/lesion.
+Dynamic angiothermography (DATG) is a technique that does not require ionizing radiation or toxic contrast agents, can be used on patients of all ages, has good specificity and is able to diagnose even precancerous lesions while it is not able to measure the size of a tumor or lesion.